zenomt/webid-auth-nginx/README.md

     * `acl:SubContainer` - the class of all containers excluding the one whose Access Control Resource this is.
   - `acl:excludeAgent` and `acl:excludeAgentClass` predicates to exclude agent(s)
-    from an `acl:Authorization` even if otherwise allowed.
+    from an `acl:Authorization` even if otherwise allowed;
+  - `acl:excludeOrigin` predicate to exclude an effective request origin even if otherwise allowed;
   - `rdfs:seeAlso` (with subject being the Access Control Resource document URI) can be used to reference other access control files, in order to allow for reuse and composition of access control policies.
 Only local files are loaded